A Year in the Apiary:

 Studies show that bees — like humans — have different temperaments, and that some are actually thrill seekers.
 After watching them, I believe it!

 So, back to my story.
-At this point, all I need is some bees!
+At this point, all I needed was some bees!

 *Patent pending.